Boyos999/Boyos-Tes3mp-Scripts/README.md

 # Guar Banker
 NOT A BANK SCRIPT, Allows players to use /banker to spawn a refId (configurable) on a cooldown, and despawn after a set interval (I tested with kanaBank)

+# Player Corpses Persist
+Causes player deaths to leave a persistent, non-interactive (not lootable) corpse.
+By default retains 2 corpses per player, and corpses can be removed by activating them.

+Known Issues
+- Corpse positioning is not exact due to death animations
+- When a "corpse" is spawned it will play a death animation